 Product Description

-YL 516971802 is an OEM rubber drive tire engineered for Yale electric lift trucks.
-Featuring a cushion smooth tread, 9 inch outside diameter, and 5 inch width, this press-on tire is constructed of industrial-grade rubber for consistent traction and fitment on Yale MPB Series pallet trucks.
+YL 516971802 is a rubber drive tire engineered for Yale electric lift trucks.
+Featuring a cushion smooth tread, this press-on tire is constructed of industrial-grade rubber for consistent traction and fitment on Yale MPB Series pallet trucks.

 Specifications